UniversalWill/Winget-Package-Installer/README.md

 # Summary
 Once the installation is complete, the script will provide a summary of the installed packages and any skipped packages.

+# License
+This script is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.